 Over 50% of the population of Mexico is under the age of 18.

-The colored TV was invented by a Mexican man called Guillermo Gonzalez Camarena in 1942.
+The colored TV was invented in 1942, by a Mexican man called Guillermo Gonzalez Camarena.

-Although the national sport of Mexico is equestrian events (rodeo), its most popular sport is football.
+Although the national sport of Mexico is equestrian events (rodeo), their most popular sport is football.